shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-03-balance.md

 # Next

-Querying the balance information is fun, but being able to submit transactions and change the state of a blockchain is even better.
-In our next step, we will dive deeper and submit our first transactions on Celo.
+Querying the balance information is fun, but being able to submit transactions and change the state of a blockchain is even better!
+In the next step, we will dive deeper and submit our first transactions on Celo.